Terms & Conditions of Sale and Service

 4.2 Unless the Customer has a credit account in the Customer’s name with Highgate Healthcare, the total amount of an invoice (less any deposit paid) and the delivery charges are payable by the Customer prior to or on delivery of the Goods.

-4.4 Payment must be made by cash, bank cheque, credit card (which may include provider surcharge), direct credit into Highgate Healthcare’s bank account or by any other method agreed between the Customer and Highgate Healthcare.
+4.4 Payment must be made by bank cheque, credit card (which may include provider surcharge), direct credit into Highgate Healthcare’s bank account or by any other method agreed between the Customer and Highgate Healthcare.
 Receipt of any form of payment other than cash will not constitute payment until that form of payment has been honoured, cleared or recognised.

 4.5 Subject to clause 7, payment will constitute acceptance by the Customer of all Goods.